NCBI-Hackathons/BarcSeek/README.md

 A NCBI Hackathon Project Generating a Pipeline for parallel Barcode Partitioning for general use, called BarcSeek.
 Initial development took place at New York Genome Center, June 19-21, 2017 from a 5 person team from New York (4) and Boston (1) comprised of a couple computational biologists, a microbiologist, and a pathologist.

 ## Introduction
 Wherever there is massive multiplexing in genomic sequencing data, a large amount of barcode data is generated as well.
-Our goal through this project was to take this multiplexed genomic data and to label each transcript uniquely by partitioning the barcode data and assignng to the proper read.
-We aimed to sort the transcripts into individual samples using a python-based, parallel-architecture pipeline.
+Our goal through this project was to take this multiplexed genomic data and to label each transcript uniquely by partitioning the barcode data and assignng to the proper read, from many different FASTQ encoding schemes.

-Another goal of this project was to make this project interface with many different barcoding strategies.
+This tool is efficiently implemented like many other demultiplexers, but it is distinguished from other demultiplexers by allowing and seemlessly handling inputs from many different sources and different barcode strategies.
 We understand and have worked with many different barcode formats and we have aimed to allow our program to handle the various barcoding strategies (e.g. barcode-UMI-barcode, barcode-UMI, and handle forward & reverse reads, among others).

 The architecture for this project was conceptualized as "the manager-worker relationship" where the manager divides up the work to be done in an efficient way, the workers do the work, then the workers return the work to the manager to assemble and prepare the information for presentation back to the user.